 - not stretching enough

-A person with IT band syndrome should see a full recovery once they have stopped the offending activity for a while.
+A person with IT band syndrome should experience a full recovery once they have stopped the offending activity for a while.

-People can reduce risks of being re-injured through stretches and exercises that both strengthen the legs and keep them less tight.
+People can reduce the risk of reinjury through stretches and exercises that strengthen the legs and keep them flexible.

 Once rested and healed, a person should be able to return to their preferred activity, though easing back in gently is a good idea.